Modern Belarus and it’s specialities

 Belarus is a beautiful country located in the very heart of Europe.
 It borders five other states.
 The regions bordering Poland are in the west of the country, the north-western part is close to Lithuania, in the north Belarusian territories border Latvia and Russia, in the south our country is close to the Ukraine and in the east and north-east – to Russia.

 Belarus has been presidential republic since 1994 and now Alexander Lukashenko is the President.
+The official currency in the country is Belarusian ruble.

 The first and the largest city of Belarus is its capital Minsk which is quite a modern European city with almost two million people living there.
 It is a major transport hub of the country.
 There is an international airport, big railway and bus stations, the subway.